 Residence permits for international researchers

 Do you want to do a PhD in Germany and have been accepted into a PhD programme at a state-recognised university in Germany?
-Then you can obtain a residence permit for educational purposes in accordance with Section 16 of the German Residence Act (AufenthG).
-It is valid for two years and can be extended.
+Then you can obtain a residence permit for study purposes.
+It is valid for up to two years and can be extended.

 Besides your confirmation of admission from the university, you should also be able to demonstrate that you can cover your living expenses – for example thanks to a scholarship.
 However, as a PhD student you are also permitted to work for up to 120 days (or 240 half days) per year.

-You can initially spend up to one year researching and teaching in Germany on a research visa.
-Another advantage is that you can easily spend up to three months in other EU countries.
+This residence permit allows you initially to spend up to one year researching and teaching in Germany.
+It is possible to have your residence permit extended.
+Another advantage is that you can easily spend a temporary period researching and teaching in other EU countries (apart from Ireland and Denmark).

-The EU Blue Card is a residence permit in accordance with Section 19a of the German Residence Act (AufenthG).
+The EU Blue Card is a special residence permit for graduates from outside the EU who wish to work in Germany (or the EU).
 You are entitled to an EU Blue Card if you

 - have a university degree that is recognised in Germany,

-- have a binding job offer or employment contract in Germany and
+- have a binding offer of a job that matches your qualifications in Germany, and

 The EU Blue Card initially allows you to work in Germany for up to four years (or less in the case of fixed-term employment contracts).